Network interface controller: Implementation

 Network controllers were originally implemented as expansion cards that plugged into a computer bus.
-The low cost and ubiquity of the Ethernet standard means that most new computers have a network interface controller built into the motherboard.
-Newer server motherboards may have multiple network interfaces built-in.
+The low cost and ubiquity of the Ethernet standard means that most new computers have a network interface controller built into the motherboard, and that method is called LAN on motherboard (LOM).
+Newer server motherboards may have multiple network interfaces built in.
 The Ethernet capabilities are either integrated into the motherboard chipset or implemented via a low-cost dedicated Ethernet chip.
 A separate network card is typically no longer required unless additional independent network connections are needed or some non-Ethernet type of network is used.
 A general trend in computer hardware is towards integrating the various components of systems on a chip, and this is also applied to network interface cards.

 An Ethernet network controller typically has an 8P8C socket where the network cable is connected.
 Older NICs also supplied BNC, or AUI connections.
 Ethernet network controllers typically support 10 Mbit/s Ethernet, 100 Mbit/s Ethernet, and 1000 Mbit/s Ethernet varieties.
 Such controllers are designated as 10/100/1000, meaning that they can support data rates of 10, 100 or 1000 Mbit/s.
 10 Gigabit Ethernet NICs are also available, and, as of November 2014, are beginning to be available on computer motherboards.